-AUSER-141 Introduction to Damage Report Writing 3 Units: 54 hours of lecture, per term, LR, DG
+AUSER-141 Introduction to Damage Report Writing

-This course is designed to develop basic damage appraisal skills and to familiarize the student with techniques, methods, and estimating tools used by professional automobile damage report writers.
+This course is designed to develop basic damage appraisal skills and to familiarize the student with techniques, methods and estimating tools used by professional automobile damage report writers.
 This course is not only limited to students aspiring to become automobile damage appraisers, it is also quite helpful for technicians in the trade as well.